 When we think of travelling, most of us envision large groups of people, vacations at a beach or in the mountains, or perhaps even motorcades to some far-off destination.
 But what about solo travel?
 After all, it’s not so common nowadays.
-That’s why, although this is a growing trend, many people don’t really know how to do it well.
+That’s why, although ePassportPhoto has highlighted this as a growing trend, many people don’t really know how to do it well.
 However, this doesn’t mean that it can’t be rewarding and fun if you do it right.
 And there are numerous benefits to travelling by yourself as well—beyond the financial savings or personal growth opportunities that can come from breaking your routine and reevaluating your priorities.
 So, take a look at the following solo backpacking tips!

 Do plan and research your route ahead of time